 A couple of well targeted and interested subscribers most certainly will give you much more than hundreds of un-targeted or – even worse – annoyed and uninterested recipients.
 That is why heading for “Number of Subscribers” as a marketing success metric may well be very deceiving.
 And the next metrics like open rates for your emails, click through rates – and eventually, conversions will then drop to nothing.

 Do you want to know how use social media to grow your email list with targeted leads?
-Our ebook “The Social Traffic Code” tell you how!
+Our ebook “The Social Traffic Code” tells you how!

 Here are some examples of how some people are filling up an email list and which you should certainly handle with care: